Edznux/gwgc201819/README.md

   - CubeOs: Inspired by Qubes Os Security focused OS.
   - v1.33.7: So leet!
   - Kernel 5.1: We are ahead of the Linux mainline, so futuristic.
+- On the winning screen, you are greated with some analysis.
+The name cor*n*ficker is heavyly inspired by conficker worm.
+It's also not a worm but an earworm (Helicoverpa zea), so a worm for corn.
+CORN FACTS.